algolia/docsearch-scraper/README.md

 # DocSearch scraper

 This is the repository for the scraper for the [DocSearch project](https://community.algolia.com/docsearch/).
 You can run it on your own, or [ask us](https://community.algolia.com/docsearch/) to crawl your documentation.

-DocSearch is in fact 3 different projects.
+DocSearch is composed by 3 different projects:
 * The front-end of DocSearch: https://github.com/algolia/docsearch
 * The scraper which browses & indexes web pages: https://github.com/algolia/docsearch-scraper
 * The configurations for the scraper: https://github.com/algolia/docsearch-configs